NODARman/ANA/README.md

 !!!
 The Code Will Be Available Soon !!!
 # Astronomical & Numerical Analyzer (ANA)
-ANA is a tool for analyzing astronomical data using numerical methods, with a focus on PERIOD analysis of Kepler and TESS stars.
+ANA is a Python-based tool for analyzing astronomical data using numerical methods, with a focus on PERIOD analysis of Kepler and TESS stars.

 # Methods
 1. Lomb-Scargle Periodogram - By Astropy;